Image copyright, John Tallet, 2003. Click to return to the Homepage.

 Walk No 15: Castle Farm - Lady Hill Wood - Gwehelog Common - Ash Wood - River Usk

-Boots are essential for this walk as stretches of it are often very muddy.
+Boots are essential as stretches of the walk are often very boggy.

 Binoculars are useful for spotting stiles and footpath markers in the distance.